Atrial fibrillation and managing stress

 The relationship between AFib and stress, anxiety and depression is complex.
 Some studies say there's a link between symptoms of these mental health conditions and the risk of AFib.
 Other studies say there's not.

-• Feeling depressed or anxious can make AFib
+- Feeling depressed or anxious can make AFib symptoms worse.

-• Feeling angry or stressed about work may make AFib
+- Feeling angry or stressed about work may make AFib more likely to happen.

-• Having anxiety increases the risk of AFib
+- Having anxiety increases the risk of AFib returning after some treatments.

-But a large study of people with regular heart rhythms says that anxiety and severe depression do not increase the risk of AFib .
+But a large study of people with regular heart rhythms says that anxiety and severe depression do not raise the risk of AFib.
 More research is needed to understand any possible links.

 Reducing stress and anxiety

-High levels of stress and anxiety can increase the risk of many health problems.
+High levels of stress and anxiety can raise the risk of many health problems.
 So managing stress is important for good overall health.
-If you have AFib, your health care provider will likely suggest healthy lifestyle choices to keep your heart healthy.
+If you have AFib, your healthcare professional will likely suggest healthy lifestyle choices to keep your heart healthy.
 It's possible that they may help you better manage AFib symptoms.

 Ways to manage stress and anxiety are:

-Talk with your health care provider if you have symptoms of depression or anxiety.
-The symptoms include feelings of constant sadness or worry, difficulty concentrating, and loss of interest in most activities.
-You may be referred to a provider trained in mental health conditions, called a psychologist or psychiatrist.
+Talk with your healthcare professional if you have symptoms of depression or anxiety.
+The symptoms include feelings of constant sadness or worry, trouble concentrating, and loss of interest in most activities.
+You may be sent to a healthcare professional trained in mental health conditions, called a psychologist or psychiatrist.